pbousquets/armadillo-batchx/README.md

 ```
 gfServer start localhost 9008 /path/to/reference_genome.2bit &
 ```
-The port will stay opened unless we kill the task or shut down the computer.
+The port will stay opened unless we kill the task or shut the computer down.

-Also, the regions of interest must be analysed before running armadillo, to keep just those which are repetitive and get the coords of their copies.
+Also, the regions of interest must be analysed before running armadillo to keep just those which are repetitive and get the coords of their copies.
 Armadillo can do that just by providing a reference genome, a BED-formatted list of regions of interest and the port previously opened for gfClient:

 ```
 ./armadillo data-prep -i /path/to/rois.bed -g /path/to/reference_genome -p port -o output_dir